Yes, that creature on the left is what the device translates.

 - The Prince of Tennis: Ryoh Shishido, with is taller, stronger doubles partner Ohtori.
 Of course, this is in part due to the fact that he is Ohtori's upperclassman.

-- Lyrical Nanoha has the N2R Nakajima Sisters' Cinque, the White Haired Token Mini Moe who's actually the oldest and most experienced of the bunch and serves as the Squad Leader.
+- Lyrical Nanoha has the N2R Nakajima Sisters' Cinque, the white-haired Token Mini-Moe who's actually the oldest and most experienced of the bunch, one of the two strongest Numbers, and serves as the Squad Leader.
 She's also described as being especially "mature and adult-like" by Subaru.

 - In Fullmetal Alchemist, being the complete genius he was, Edward Elric would probably be the short and smart person of most of the cast, despite the fact that many others are probably just as wise, but don't fit the age group.
 Just...don't mention the short part to him.